Ballyhaise: Ballyhaise House

-It is situated on the River Annalee (a tributary of the Erne).
+Ballyhaise House is situated on the River Annalee (a tributary of the Erne).
 It was built for the Newburghs, a local landowning family, in the early eighteenth century, replacing the previous house built by John Taylor.
 Although a date of 1733 is often given for the start of the construction of Ballyhaise House, most architectural historians now believe that the house was begun slightly earlier than this.
 It is said to contain the earliest surviving oval room in Ireland and Britain.
 The building was traditionally credited to Richard Cassels, a German architect living in Dublin, who designed many of the capital's finest buildings and squares (including Leinster House).
 More recently, its thought that Ballyhaise House was designed by the architect of Parliament House in Dublin, Sir Edward Lovett Pearce.
 The core of the building consisted of two story's over half-basement, and of seven bays.
 The house was the focal point of this Palladian scheme that was extended on either side by quadrants terminating into pavilion wings None of these interior features of the house remain today.